scott-x/generator-sc/readme.md

 # sc-react-cli

 ## introduction
-It's a cli for react.
+It's a cli for react, similar like [vue-cli](https://github.com/vuejs/vue-cli) and more like [Angular cli](https://github.com/ng-packagr/ng-packagr), since it can not only build project but also build components as you wish.

 ## how to use?